winitzki/scall/tutorial/programming_dhall.md

 In most cases, the actual required number of iterations will be smaller than `x`.
 For clarity, we will maintain a boolean flag `done` and set it to `True` once we reach the final result.
-Then we write code to ensure that any further iterations will not modify the final result.
+The code will ensure that any further iterations will not modify the final result.

 The code is: